Imagine that you've never heard a piece of classical music.

 If you can relate to this, here are a few ideas that might help you:

 First of all, maybe you just need to spend more time reading the Bible.
 Duh.
 But, seriously, many Christians don't even read God's Word.
 So just get started.
 Read entire books, too; don't just skip around to a favorite verse here or there.
 The New Testament epistles are all pretty short-that might be a great place for you to start if it's been a while.
 Remember, the real meaning can only be understood properly in context, so reading a whole passage will always help you understand the meaning better.
-I don't recommend The Message (it's not really a Bible-it's a paraphrase of the Bible that sometimes sounds pretty neat, but other times is just wrong), but I do read the New Living Translation sometimes (which uses very easy, modern language); otherwise I mostly read a more accurate translation like the NASB, ESV, NKJV or the original NIV.
+I don't recommend The Message or The Passion (they're not really Bibles-they are paraphrases of the Bible that sometimes sounds pretty neat, but many times are just plain wrong), but I do read the New Living Translation sometimes (which uses very easy, modern language); otherwise I mostly read a more accurate translation like the NASB, ESV, NKJV or the original NIV.
 Also, I love "The Lutheran Study Bible" it's the best $50 you could ever spend.
 It should cost $500.
 The ESV Study Bible is also amazing and worth ten times what it actually costs.
+These are just a few of the many good study Bibles out there.

 Secondly, here are three great programs (and a couple YouTube channel) that have helped me to leave the foggy land of the Evangelical Industrial Complex (although there are a lot more).
 All you have to do is listen to them.